 Vigilantes only endanger themselves and others.Remain Calm

-Outrage over Bedard and Ladman's deaths has sparked anti-boulder demonstrations across campus.
+Outrage over Brent and Gerard's deaths has sparked anti-boulder demonstrations across campus.
 We sympathize with demonstrators, but ask that they not lose their heads.
-Vigilantism, however well-meaning, only puts more lives at risk, and we do not appreciate the "raid" on the gym that destroyed several soccer balls and put an obese student in the hospital.
+Vigilantism, however well-meaning, only puts more lives at risk, and we do not appreciate the "raid" on the gym that destroyed several soccer balls.
 Nor will we tolerate harassment of so-called "boulder sympathizers."
-Several Indiana Jones fans and one inflation fetishist have already withdrawn for the semester.
+Several Indiana Jones fans have already withdrawn for the semester.

 Finally, whoever kidnapped The University of Boulder's mascot and hung him from our flagpole will be expelled.
 Boulder U. is completely unaffiliated with boulders; it's also more than 2,000 miles away.